jwolf76dev/CS404.Project/README.md

 # CS404.Project
 Shortest Path implementations of Floyd-Warshall and Dijkstra's Algorithms

-Fall 2016 - Dr. Appie van de Liefvoort
+UMKC Fall 2016, Dr. Appie van de Liefvoort

 **Summary**
 Finding an optimal path in a network is not always the shortest path, shortest distance, or cheapest cost, but rather: most